Tee’ing up for January

 Getting ready for a statewide plastic bag bill, building on the success of local ordinances.

 It is time for a statewide Reusable Bag Bill.
-We have been working with partners to get ready for session and Representative Strom Peterson is pleased to be the champion for the house bill.
+We have been working with partners to get ready for the 2019 legislative session.
+Representative Strom Peterson and Senator Kevin Ranker are pleased to be the lead sponsors.
 Rep. Peterson was the fabulous and hard-working prime sponsor of last year’s Drug Take-Back Law.
+Sen. Ranker is well known for his leadership on marine pollution issues, locally and across the US.

-Lake Forest Park’s ordinance is the most advanced in Washington
+Lake Forest Park’s ordinance for food service waste is the most advanced in the US

 Not only did Lake Forest Park enact an ordinance that bans thin plastic carry home bags, they also banned foamed styrofoam food “to go” containers.
 The ordinance requires that containers must now be compostable in their compost stream.
+We believe that this is the most advanced food serviceware ordinance in the US.
 The city’s yard waste and food waste, including compostable food packaging, goes to a commercial compost facility.
 This new law will help reduce food waste because people can toss their leftover food packaging with leftover bits of food right into their curbside yard bins.

 Community members in Lake Forest Park have worked on the ordinance for nine years!
 Exemplary actions include surveying and talking with local businesses, researching alternatives and building off of other ordinances.
 The final result is a terrific next-generation ordinance.